Language: EN

 print(result) # Result: 0.30000000000000004

 Why does such a strange result come out?
-Why doesn’t it give 0.3, which is what it should be?
-Well, this is the problem of working with floating point number representation.
+Why doesn’t it yield 0.3, which is what it should be?
+This is the problem of working with floating-point number representation.

-The problem is that computer systems have a finite number of bits to represent numbers, so an infinite fraction cannot be stored with perfect precision.
+The issue is that computer systems have a finite amount of bits to represent numbers, so it is not possible to store an infinite fraction with perfect precision.

-It is important to note that this precision problem is not specific to a particular programming language.
-The same would happen in C#, JavaScript, or any other language.
-It is a problem inherent in the number representation.
+It is important to note that this precision problem is not specific to any particular programming language.
+The same would occur in C#, JavaScript, or any other language.
+It is an inherent problem of number representation.

-I am not going to go into great details about the internal implementation, if you want, you can look for more information about it.
-But, in a very summarized way, a floating point number is represented with the following expression.
+I will not go into great detail about the internal implementation (if you wish, you can easily find a lot of information about it).
+But, in very brief terms, a floating-point number is represented with the following expression.

 • s, is the sign bit (0 for positive, 1 for negative).